 As wood is a natural material it fits in well in gardens and can be treated in natural colour to blend in with surroundings or painted as a feature to stand out.

 Wood is also very versatile, and you can have designs cut out or carved into it, add spacings to let in more light, or create lines that are curved rather than dead straight.
 There are also numerous different types of wood that can be used, and the varying options for hardness allow you to choose just how solid a fence you build.
-If you need the fence to withstand the impact of a dog jumping against it, or children kicking balls at it, the harder woods are going to be your best option as they will last the longest.
+If you need the fence to withstand the impact of a dog jumping against it or children kicking balls at it, the harder woods are going to be your best option, as they will last the longest.

-Wood is also a cost-effective choice as you can select a cheaper type of wood if desired and can budget depending on the height you are building to, and the length required.
+Wood is also a cost-effective choice as you can select a cheaper type of wood if desired and can budget depending on the height you are building and the length required.

 2. Wire Fences

 If you're looking for quick and easy installation and are not too concerned about aesthetics, a wire fence is your best bet.
-One of the easiest, low maintenance and most cost-effective options, a wire fence can create an almost instant barrier.
+One of the easiest, low-maintenance and most cost-effective options, a wire fence can create an almost instant barrier.

 You can choose from different size wire meshes for a fence depending on your criteria, but if you are trying to keep animals in or out, you need to go for a very small, tight mesh, as they can often squeeze through much smaller gaps than anticipated.